The Toll (2021 film)

-The Toll, released in the US with the title Tollbooth, is a 2021 Welsh black comedy film directed by Ryan Andrew Hooper and written by Matt Redd.
+The Toll, released in the US with the title Tollbooth, is a 2021 Welsh black comedy crime film directed by Ryan Andrew Hooper and written by Matt Redd.
 The film stars Michael Smiley, Annes Elwy, Iwan Rheon and Paul Kaye.
 It premiered at the Official Selection of the 2021 Glasgow Film Festival.

 Plot

-In Pembrokeshire, a man working solo shifts in the quietest toll booth in Wales, hides from a criminal past where nobody would ever look.
+In Pembrokeshire, a man working solo shifts in the quietest toll booth in Wales hides from a criminal past where nobody would ever look.
 As his past actions catch up with him and his peace is shattered, he enlists the help of local ne’er-do-wells and oddballs (including a female Elvis impersonator, rampaging triplets and disgruntled sheep farmers) when local police officer Catrin grows increasingly suspicious.